Britain's FTSE 100 gets boost after weak dollar helps commodities

 * AstraZeneca falls on muted outlook for 2016

-* Coca Cola down on EM exposure concerns (Updates prices at close)
+* Coca Cola down on EM exposure concerns (Adds detail, updates prices)

 By Kit Rees and Alistair Smout